-Keiko’s inspiration comes from nature.
-Many of her childhood weekends and summers were spent exploring the forests and quarries of rural Vermont.
-This experience made a lasting impression on her and has always influenced her work.
+My inspiration comes from nature.
+Many of my childhood weekends and summers were spent exploring the forests and quarries of rural Vermont and planting gardens with my dad.
+This experience has always influenced my work.

-In 1998 Keiko apprenticed under her father, who owned Niwa Studio Inc., an established jewelry photography studio in Manhattan.
-She learned all the nuances of studio photography and how to see light in a whole new way.
-She photographed for designers such as Mikimoto and Rolex.
+In 1998 I apprenticed under my father, who owned Niwa Studio Inc., an established jewelry photography studio in Manhattan, NY.
+I learned all the nuances of studio photography and how to see light in a whole new way.

-In 2008, after years of still life work Keiko decided to try her hand at weddings and portraits.
-Her eye for beauty established a wedding photography business that was rewarding and enjoyable.
+In 2008, after years of still life work I decided to try my hand at weddings and portraits.
+My eye for beauty established a wedding photography business that was rewarding and enjoyable.
 Weddings naturally led to maternity and baby shoots.
-Photographing newborns became her focus and her joy.
-Her beautiful images attracted clients such as the Deniro and Yurman families.
+Photographing newborns became my focus and my joy.

-Keiko began to feel the pull of nature in 2014.
-She decided to learn digital painting at that time and combined her photography with her new painting skills to create the work you see in this portfolio.
+In 2014.
+I decided to learn digital painting and combined my photography with my new painting skills to create some of the work you see in my portfolio.

-This work was inspired by photographs Keiko took in Vermont, Upstate NY and at the artists current residence in Brooklyn.
+Portfolio work was inspired by photographs Keiko took in Vermont, Upstate NY and Brooklyn.